-Wellmont Health System hosted its third annual Wine Women & Shoes event on Saturday, April 29th to raise money to help improve access to and affordability of breast cancer screenings for women in the region.
-I served as one of the shoe judges along with Angela Baker, the editor of VIPSeen Magazine.
+Wellmont Health System hosted its third annual Wine Women & Shoes event on Saturday, April 29th, to raise money to improve access to and affordability of breast cancer screenings for women in the region.
+I served as one of the shoe judges and Angela Baker, the editor of VIPSeen Magazine.

-Before the guests arrived, I got to take a look at some of the shops set up by boutiques and designers.
+Before the guests arrived, I looked at some of the shops set up by boutiques and designers.
 Like a moth to a flame, I found a shop with a display of French Kande items.

 We judged so many fabulous shoes!

 My favorite part of any public appearance is getting to meet people who know me through the blog.

 Catching up with sweet friends, I don’t see nearly enough is also one of the pleasures of attending these events.
 My gorgeous friends Shirley Carrier and Sandy McGlothlin are always dressed so beautifully.